scriptrdotio/smarttasks/README.md

 In many cases, however, the framework will be used by remote clients (e.g. web clients) and will therefore need to go through the APIs that are exposed by the framework.

 ### Worker APIs
 APIs that allow the manipulation of workers are defined in /demandables/api/worker.
 This folder also contains one subfolder per worker sub-type (currently only mobileworker is available).
 This convention should be adopted for any new sub-type of worker or existing sub-type (e.g. assume we create a flyingworker type, this will lead to the creation of the /demandables/api/worker/mobileworker/flyingworker fodler).
 When necessary, scripts contained in sub-folders override the APIs of the same name in the parent folder.
-For example, /demandables/api/worker/mobileworker/run overrides the run API defined in/demandables/api/worker and should therefore be used by remote client to run a mobileworker.
+For example, /demandables/api/worker/mobileworker/run overrides the run API defined in/demandables/api/worker and should therefore be used by remote clients to run a mobileworker.

 ### Service APIs
-Service APIs (root is demandables/api/service) adopts the same convention as used for worker APIs.
+Service APIs (root is demandables/api/service) adopt the same convention as used for worker APIs.

 ## Extending the framework
-Extending the framework, i.e. adding new types should be done by extending the code model or any exiting sub-types, overriding existing method when necessary (when doing that, it is strongly recommended to invoke the parent method).
+Extending the framework, i.e. adding new types should be done by extending the core model or any exiting sub-types, overriding existing method when necessary (when doing that, it is strongly recommended to invoke the parent method).

 ### Adding new worker types
 New worker types should either extend Worker or MobileWorker.
 In most cases, the only method to override will be work().
 Associating the correct provider to instances of the new worker type should rely on dependency injection (leveraging the configuration file).
 It is recommended but not mandatory to put define new worker types in the worker folder or any of its sub-folders.